Electrical & Electronics — Belarus

 Certification Introduction

 Belarus is a member state of the Eurasian Economic Union (EAEU).
-Electronic and electrical products entering the Belarusian market must comply with the unified EAC certification requirements of the EAEU, which is a mandatory market access system.
-There are two certification forms divided by product risk level: low-risk products may use Declaration of Conformity (DoC), while medium- and high-risk products need to obtain a mandatory EAC Certificate of Conformity (CoC).
+Electronic and electrical products entering the Belarusian market must comply with the unified EAEU EAC certification requirements, which is a mandatory market access system.
+According to product risk levels, there are two certification forms: low-risk products can adopt Declaration of Conformity (DoC), while medium and high-risk products are required to obtain a mandatory EAC Certificate of Conformity (CoC).
 Certified products must be affixed with the unified EAC mark before they can be circulated and sold.

 Laws and Regulations